Skip to main content

 • Rachel Hauck: I have read most of her books and own most of them

-• Liwen Y. Ho: I have read most of her books and own some of them
+• Liwen Y. Ho: I have read all of her books and own some of them

 • Denise Hunter: I own all of her books, but have not yet read them all

-• Bethany Turner: I have read all of her books, but don't own them all
+• Bethany Turner: I have read all of her books and own them all

 • Becky Wade: I own all of her books, but have not yet read them all